Osteoporosis: Prevention

 Lifestyle prevention of osteoporosis is, in many aspects, the inverse of the potentially modifiable risk factors.
 As tobacco smoking and high alcohol intake have been linked with osteoporosis, smoking cessation and moderation of alcohol intake are commonly recommended as ways to help prevent it.

 In people with coeliac disease adherence to a gluten-free diet decreases the risk of developing osteoporosis and increases bone density.
 The diet must ensure optimal calcium intake (of at least one gram daily), and measuring vitamin D levels is recommended, and taking specific supplements if necessary.

 Osteoporosis can affect nearly 1 in 3 women, and the bone loss is the most rapid within the first 2–3 years after menopause.
 This can be prevented by menopause hormone therapy, or MHT, which is meant to prevent bone loss and the degradation of the bone microarchitecture and is noted to reduce the risk of fractures in bones by 20-30%.
 However, MHT has been linked to safety concerns, so it is not generally recommended.
 As far as management goes with this potentially limiting disease, some practices can and should be implemented within the daily lifestyle.
 For example, it would be beneficial if the individual with osteoporosis refrained from consuming excess alcohol and avoided smoking.
 These individuals should also be intentional about intaking an adequate amount of protein, calcium, and vitamin D. If the woman has an even higher risk of fracture, managing this may require therapy.
 Generally, the recommended treatment to prevent a decrease in bone mineral density is physical activity.
 Exercise is sometimes the best medicine.
 Resistance training is the most recommended method of physical activity, but that can come in multiple forms.
-High intensity and high impact training is shown to be extremely beneficial in improving bone health and the most effective in improving, maintaining bone density in the lower spine and femur.
+High-intensity and high-impact training are extremely beneficial for improving bone health and are the most effective in improving and maintaining bone density in the lower spine and femur.
 Although these types of exercises are safe for postmenopausal women, there may still be a need for supervision and precautionary measures.